-With its super-moist texture, buttery banana and brown sugar flavors, and incredibly soft crumb, this is the best ever banana bread recipe.
-You’ll need 4 spotty bananas to begin.
+With its super-moist texture, buttery banana and brown sugar flavors, and incredibly soft crumb, this is my favorite banana bread recipe.
+You need 4 ripe bananas.

 “Best-ever” is quite a bold statement, right?
 I’ve tried many many many basic banana bread recipes and I can happily admit that this one is my very favorite.
 Readers have fallen in love too!
 What makes this one so good?
 This banana bread has the most bananas out of any banana bread I’ve ever made before!
 2 whole cups of mashed banana, which is about 4 large bananas.
 More banana adds more moisture and flavor to the finished product.